 On Monday, September 7, 2020, Americans are celebrating workers’ social and economic contributions to our country’s success with a little something called Labor Day.
 We want to help celebrate our country’s great achievements by giving a huge shout-out to all working dogs.
 Help us share our appreciation by thanking these 15 types of working dogs who make a real difference.

 The first category of working dogs can be broken down into several specific roles that these dogs perform.
-These are the service dogs which have generally been broken down into 10 main categories of services.
-Guide dogs are probably the most common Service Dog.
+These service dogs have generally been broken down into 10 main categories of services.
+Guide dogs are probably the most common Service Dogs.
 The job of these dogs is to guide visually impaired and blind people around obstacles in their everyday lives.
 Both Labradors and Golden Retrievers are the most common breed of guide dogs.
 While people often expect guide dogs and other assistance dogs to wear vests, the Americans With Disabilities Act does not require a vest, although they’ll often be wearing a special harness with a handle on it.